hyperledger/fabric/docs/source/peers/peers.md

 *endorsement policies* for the chaincode which generated the transaction.
 For example, some transactions may only need to be endorsed by a single organization, whereas others may require multiple endorsements to be valid.
 This process of validation verifies that all relevant organizations have generated the same outcome or result.
-Also note that this validation is different than the endorsement check in phase 1, where it is the application that receives the response from endorsing peers and makes the decision to send the proposal transactions.
-So even if the application violates the endorsement policy by sending incorrect transactions, the peer is still able to reject the transaction in the validation process during phase 3.

 If a transaction has been endorsed correctly, the peer will attempt to apply it to the ledger.
 To do this, a peer must perform a ledger consistency check to